A Chattanooga Weekend – 3 Days in the Scenic City!

 Water sprinkles down a cavern lit with purple lights at Ruby Falls.

 Ruby Falls is nearby at the top of Lookout Mountain.
-It’s an even greater natural wonder than the Rock City Gardens.
+It’s an even greater natural wonder than the Rock City Gardens, and another must see on a weekend in Chattanooga.
 Leo Lambert, who discovered in 1929, named it for his wife.
 At 145-foot, Ruby Falls is the tallest underground waterfall open to the public.
 You’ll hike about a half a mile down 230 feet below the surface to reach the falls.
 Along the way, there are some amazing natural formations.
 The lighting makes them even more spectacular.

 Lunch at The Purple Daisy